Investment banking – additional information

 The main role of an investment bank is to assist companies, governments and other market participants in raising capital.
 The banks take the role of a transaction underwriter, making sure that the emission of bonds or stocks is executed optimally on both buying and selling side.
 It means that the prices of emitted securities are not too high or too low and that there are enough investors interested in purchase of these securities.
 Investment banking activity also includes assistance in merger and acquisition transactions.

 With the exception of Goldman Sachs, the Debt Capital Markets and Loans segment generated majority of the leading investment banks' revenue in 2017.
-In that year, Morgan Stanley led the ranking in terms of total value of managed merger and acquisition deals.
+In 2016, Morgan Stanley led the ranking in terms of total value of managed merger and acquisition deals.